 Activision Blizzard’s Overwatch League has rapidly become a prominent titan within the esports scene.
 The heavily funded franchise league is host to the highest level of international Overwatch competition found anywhere in the world.
 OWL’s highly televised matches have created massive fan followings, turning players and teams into esports celebrities.

 Professional players enjoy contracts with the biggest organizations in gaming, their salaries often exceeding $100,000.
-In addition they receive the added benefits of a luxurious team houses and free travel.
+In addition, they receive the added benefits of luxurious team houses and free travel.
 Combine these facts with Blizzard’s own “Path to Pro” marketing and professional Overwatch instantly stands out as an alluring, viable career path.
 However, like with any sport, the road to the top is not for the faint of heart.

 Path to Pro

 The road to the top begins within Overwatch’s in-game ranked ladder.
 Winning ranked matches award Skill Rating (SR) as a method of reflecting player skill.
 The SR ranks range from a low end of bronze and silver towards a high end of Grandmaster and Top500.
 The latter end of the skill distribution is mainly professional players.
 As a result, grinding this ranked ladder is an essential part of any Overwatch player’s competitive journey.

 During this time players should get accustomed to all the heroes in the game and decide on a specific role they want to play.
 There are 6 different roles in the game: Main tank, Off tank, Hitscan DPS, Flex DPS, Main Support, and Flex Support.
 Each role has its own hero pool.